-- Question: Is the antenna mount in mission A included in the RAC as a vertical surface?
-Is the servo(s) for deploying the payload included in the "Flight Systems" costs?
-Answer: No, the RAC does not include the payload antenna either as weight (as noted in the MEW) or surfaces/sizes.
-It does include any servos required by the payload deployment system, as that must be a permanent part of the aircraft. - Question: For the "Testing Plan" section of the report in-flight tests are required.
+- Question: For the "Testing Plan" section of the report in-flight tests are required.
 Is there a point penalty for not completing the in-flight tests?
 Answer: To obtain the maximum points all information asked for in a section must be present.
-Point deductions will be determined by the judges based on provided-vs-missing information. - 3.
+Point deductions will be determined by the judges based on provided-vs-missing information. - 2.
 Question: In the RAC is "motor controller" the same as "speed controller".
-Answer: Yes, the two terms could be taken interchangeably. - 4.
+Answer: Yes, the two terms could be taken interchangeably. - 3.
 Question: In the RAC do electric brakes count as a type of controller Answer: Yes.
 A single servo or solenoid controlling air or hydraulic brakes would count as one controller.
-If a separate electric actuators are used for each wheel, that would count as two (or more) controllers

-- 5. Question: The RAC states: "A "V" tail is considered to be a Vertical surface without control (5 hr) plus a horizontal surface with controls (10 hr), for a total of 15 hrs" .How is the horizontal span of the V-tail applied under the provision that: "A horizontal surface is a 'wing' if it is more than 25% of the span of the greatest span horizontal surface."?
-Answer: For the "25% span" rule the horizontal projection of a V-tail will be used as the effective horizontal span. - Question: Could you please define "control volumes" as stated in the 2003 Rules, Design Report section, paragraph 5 Answer: These are the classic static control volumes, (Surface_area x Lever Arm)/Reference length - 7.
-Question: How will the maximum exposed wing chord would be measured for a flying wing.
-For payload considerations, it is stated that the "fuselage" is the inner most 18" of span.
-Does this also apply for the maximum exposed chord measurement, or will the max chord be measured at the centerline (if this is the largest chord length).
-Answer: For "All Wing" configurations the maximum wing chord will be measured 18" out from the centerline or at the largest chord location that is MORE than 18" out from the centerline.
+If a separate electric actuators are used for each wheel, that would count as two (or more) controllers - 4.
+Question: The RAC states: "A "V" tail is considered to be a Vertical surface without control (5 hr) plus a horizontal surface with controls (10 hr), for a total of 15 hrs" .How is the horizontal span of the V-tail applied under the provision that: "A horizontal surface is a 'wing' if it is more than 25% of the span of the greatest span horizontal surface."?

+Answer: For the "25% span" rule the horizontal projection of a V-tail will be used as the effective horizontal span.

+Question: Could you please define "control volumes" as stated in the Rules, Design Report section, paragraph 5 Answer: These are the classic static control volumes, (Surface_area x Lever